coconutbird/plugin-screeps-rollup/README.md

     // ...
     screeps({
       config: "./screeps.config.json", // The path to read the config from
-      destination: process.env.DEST // The server to upload the code to })
+      destination: process.env.DEST, // The server to upload the code to
+      allowNoDestination: false // If true the plugin will not error on no destination })
   ]
 };